hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: ByteArray read(mimeType, row, ...);

-   Returns concatenated data from items.
+   Returns concatenated data from items or clipboard if row is negative.

    Pass argument ``"?"`` to list available MIME types.